nalikiru-dev/nalikiru-dev/README.md

 </h1>

 - 👀 I’m interested in programing
-- 🌱 I’m currently working as upwork freelancer
+- 🌱 I’m currently working as Fullstack developer in NALTH.JS
 - 💞️ I’m looking to collaborate on big and advanced projects
 - ⚡️ I plan on building projects that solve critical issues or problems
 <!---